-The overall goal is to enable groups to enhance safe travel in backcountry terrain by communicating at appropriate times using predefined FRS radio channels.
+By using pre-defined FRS radio channels to communicate at appropriate times, groups can enhance safe travel in backcountry terrain.
 Groups can communicate when entering in, travelling through, and exiting potentially exposed terrain.
 Additionally, groups will be able to share critical safety information such as avalanches, hazards, incidents, and so on to others in the area.
 These radio channels are not to be used in the case of an emergency.
 Please call 911 directly if you need rescue.

 To be most effective, communication needs to be clear and concise.
-For most normal ‘within the group’ communication, it is recommended using a second channel.
+For most normal ‘within the group’ communication, it is recommended to use a second channel.
 This will reduce the amount of traffic on the group-to-group channels to the minimum needed for safe travel.

 Intended Uses & Radio Protocols:

 Communication between multiple groups:

 - When your group is about to enter complex terrain

 - Information regarding potential hazards or critical snow & avalanche information

 - When your group is clear of a given line or area, alerting other groups of a clear run-out zone

 - Send a distress call for assistance in case of an accident

 - Request another group to call 911 or mount an organized rescue if 911 can’t be reached directly